Trade/other name(s): Afinitor®, Afinitor® Disperz

 - Anti-seizure drugs carbamazepine (Tegretol), phenobarbital, and phenytoin (Dilantin)

 - TB drugs rifampin (Rifadin, Rimactane) and rifabutin (Mycobutin)

 Don't start or stop taking any drugs while you are taking everolimus without talking with your doctor first.
 Your dose of everolimus may need to be adjusted before or after the change.

-Any drugs or supplements that interfere with blood clotting can raise the risk of bleeding during treatment with everolimus.
+This drug can lower platelet counts which increases the risk of serious bleeding.
+If your platelet count is low, drugs or supplements that interfere with blood clotting can raise the risk of bleeding further.
 These include:

 - Vitamin E

 - Non-steroidal anti-inflammatory drugs (NSAIDs) such as aspirin, ibuprofen (Advil, Motrin), naproxen (Aleve, Naprosyn), and many others